mfdj/ellah-field-notes/resolve-path-of-script/readme.md

 ### The primacy of interactive usage

-When running a shell-script the **current directory context is the path where the script is ran from**, not the directory where the shell- script resides.
+When running a shell-script the **current directory context is the path where the script is ran from**, not the directory where the shell-script resides.
 This applies to all subsequent shell code executed (including when it's exec'd or source'd).

-While this is probably intuitively obvious if you've written more than few shell scripts it's a critical point to anchor on because Bash doesn't give us a simple way to know where the _shell-script being executed_ is located, making it hard to build portable scripts that are composed of multiple files.
+While it's probably intuitively obvious if you've written more than few shell scripts it's a critical point to anchor on because Bash lacks a module import system.
+As a result single file shell-script programs are quite common.
+While embracing this limitation isn't always a bad thing, strictly speaking it's not necessary.

-### Modules are hard
+### The source problem

-Shells unfortunately (but understandably) lack a standard way to import/require code as "modules" in a simple and portable way because shells are designed with interactive usage in mind.
+We can use the `source` builtin to include code from one file into another, but it's constrained by what feels like the simplest interactive use case.

-For example this code will only work when **running** this script in a directory which contains a file called `some-other-code.sh`:
+ The following shell-script will work but _only_ when executed in a directory which contains a file called `some-other-code.sh`:

 ```sh
 #!/usr/bin/env bash